yayayida/yayayida.github.io/index.md

 # About me
 I am a MSc student in the **Department of Civil and Architecture Engineering** at **KTH Royal Institute of Technology**.
-My research is broadly motivated by the question of how to make reliable and robust decisions under uncertainty.
-I work on problems at the intersection of applied probability, optimization, and reinforcement learning.
-My recent interests focus on **LLM Alignment** and **Diffusion Models**.
+I am passionate about understanding and predicting human mobility behavior in the context of transportation systems and the geographic social environment.
+My research integrates reinforcement learning, urban informatics, and geographic modeling and simulation to uncover patterns of movement and decision-making.
+My recent interests focus on **Exploration and Preference Return Models**.

 # Research